Local, Expert Care Helps a Family Manage Multiple Injuries

 “It’s very comforting to have physicians who live in the community looking after us,” he says.
 “It wasn’t just the expertise or specialized pediatric care, but that they could see us quickly and answer questions any time of day or night.
 You get a sense of people who really care about your kids’ well-being.”

-- Find a Pediatrician at Northwestern Lake Forest Hospital
+Find a board-certified orthopaedic surgeon at Northwestern Lake Forest Hospital more >